 The present study provides evidence that it is possible to administer simulator training of basic surgical skills over large distances, which is well received by students (Table 2).
-Furthermore, analysis of data from the surgical simulator, Simball Box, shows that VGT led to a significant improvement in results from the visuo-spatially more complicated procedure, Rope Race, compared to the students of the CG group that did not receive VGT (Table 3).
+Furthermore, analysis of the Simball Box data shows that TM significantly improved the outcome of the Rope Race task compared to no significant improvement in the CG group (Table 3).
+In the Peg Picker task both groups improved regarding overall score, total time, and distance.
+In addition, overall average speed and average acceleration improved in the GG group but not in the TM group (Table 3).
+Over the reasons for these differences one can only speculate but one possible explanation could be that those who received tele-mentoring reached their maximum performance level faster.
+Another possible explanation to these results might also be that the Rope Race task is more visuospatially demanding and therefore gain more advantage from the given TM.

 Moreover, this study confirms the still present male dominance regarding computer gaming experience (Figure 4).
 The gender difference seen in gaming experience in this study is in line with previous studies published by our group [40].
-Nevertheless, we think that medical students exposed to basic surgical skills training early on may experience an increased interest in surgery, not least among female students [39].
-The latter being of importance since we know that in some countries, where there is a lack of surgeons, recruiting women as surgeons may be an efficient way both to increase the workforce as well as to create a more balanced atmosphere from a gender perspective.

 As mentioned previously, surgical laparoscopic simulators have been used to enhance proficiency and provide positive effects on the surgical outcomes [2–4].
 Although, several potentially available and financially feasible simulators have been designed for home-training [10], not many are being used [12].
-[17]A previous study (not yet published) conducted by our team has shown the lack of motivation amongst junior surgeons or lack of time due to other clinical work to train on surgical simulators although these simulators are available.
+In a systematic review of voluntary participation in simulation-based laparoscopic skills training, Gostlow et al. found that it is important to create intrinsic or extrinsic motivating factors in conjunction with free time to successfully increase the rate of voluntary simulator training [17].
 Additionally, instructor feedback has been shown to enhance simulator performance in several previous studies [14, 15, 41].

-Furthermore, the use and incorporation of telehealth and video conferences skyrocketed during the evolve of the Covid-19 pandemic [22][37].
+Furthermore, the use and incorporation of telehealth and video conferences skyrocketed during the evolve of the Covid-19 pandemic [22].
 For a large group of workers, homes turned into office spaces [42].
 Unfortunately, the same cannot be said about surgeons.
 A study in the United Kingdom (UK) described a negative impact on the clinical surgical training for surgeons [27].
-A recent study from South Africa also highlights the impact that the Covid-19 lockdown has had in terms of increased morbidity and mortality due to insufficient surgical practices [24].
+A recent study from South Africa also highlights the impact that the Covid-19 lockdown had in terms of increased morbidity and mortality due to insufficient surgical practices [24].

-Therefore, in this study, the effects that video-guided tutoring could have in facilitating simulator training among medical students, how students would perceive such training, and whether this teaching could provide additional knowledge concerning basic surgical skills were analysed.
-The benefits of using laparoscopic simulator training in surgical training is clear.
-Instructor feedback in training has also shown to be beneficial in surgical training.
+Therefore, in this study, the positive effects that TM could have in facilitating basic surgical skills simulator training among medical students are suggested.

 Strengths and limitations